Yacine87/interactive_data_viz/README.md

 # interactive_data_viz
-You will find in this repository exemples of interactive data visualisation with Shiny and other R pakages This work has been presented in the 2019 Algerian R users group Meetup, organised in August, 2019.
+You will find in this repository exemples of interactive data visualisation with Shiny and other R pakages This work has been presented in the 2019 Algerian R users group Meetup, organised in August, 2019 in Algiers, Algeria.

 The data used in this exemple are about movies.
 The file contains 651 obs (films) discribed with 34 features.